joyofpw/docker/README.md

 A [Taskfile](https://taskfile.dev/) is a way of simplifyng some tasks.

-- `task up`: Will download the latest version of pw (requires git).
+- `task up`: Will start the containers.
-- `task down`: Will create some dirs and execute docker-compose up.
+- `task down`: Will stop the containers.
-- `task restart`: Will execute `download-pw` and then `docker-up`.
+- `task restart`: Will stop and then start the containers.

 ## Other Resources